Hit enter to search or ESC to close

 A favourable time to reset insurance

 Global reinsurance markets have softened significantly since the 2023 peak.
-Capacity has returned, competition has increased and buyers, epically those who come prepared with accurate valuations and robust risk information, are seeing improved terms.
+Capacity has returned, competition has increased, and buyers, especially those who come prepared with accurate valuations and robust risk information, are seeing improved terms.

 “Underinsurance is solvable,” says Jones.

 Underinsurance isn’t a failure.
-It’s what happens when businesses evolve faster than their insurance solutions do.
+It’s what happens when businesses evolve faster than their insurance cover does.
 The key is to recognise and address this before it turns a manageable setback into a business-closing event.

 Get your underinsurance guide